open-quantum-safe/liboqs-java/README.md

 The default profile for building is `linux`, so when building on Linux the `-P <OS>` command line option may be omitted.

-You may also omit the `-Dliboqs.include.dir` and `-Dliboqs.lib.dir` options in case you installed liboqs in `/usr/local` (true if you ran `sudo --install build` after building liboqs).
+You may also omit the `-Dliboqs.include.dir` and `-Dliboqs.lib.dir` options in case you installed liboqs in `/usr/local` (true if you ran `sudo cmake --install build` after building liboqs).

 Both the above commands will create a `target` directory with the build files, as well as a `src/main/resources` directory that will contain the `liboqs-jni.so` native library.
 Finally, a `liboqs-java.jar` will be created inside the `target` directory that will contain all the class files as well as the `liboqs-jni.so` native library.

 ### Building and running the examples